 Compression seals employ a coefficient of thermal expansion mismatch between glass, housing and pins.
-The hermetic seal is established because the thermal compression of the outer housing acts on the glass as temperatures fall.
-Housing materials with a high CTE, such as stainless steels or titanium, are well suited for compression seals.
+The hermetic seal is established because the thermal compression of the outer housing acts on the glass as the parts cool down after heat treatment.
+Housing materials with a high CTE, such as stainless steels or titanium are well suited for compression seals.
 Depending on design, a compression seal can withstand a very high level of pressure (up to 3000 bars possible).
 This type of glass-to-metal seal is, among other uses, perfectly suited for high-pressure sensors.

 In a matched glass-to-metal seal, the coefficient of thermal expansion of glass, housing and pins are matched as closely as possible.
 Matched seals have the advantage that only small levels of residual stress are present and the feedthrough can withstand very high temperatures.
 The seal between glass and metal is mainly established chemically through an oxide layer.
 Typically, Kovar is used as a housing material for matched seals.
 This type of glass-to-metal seal is often used for hermetic electronics packages.

 Glass-ceramics feedthroughs are matched seals which can used for high performance applications.
 The glass-ceramic material has amorphous and crystalline phases and is produced through controlled crystallization during the sealing process.
 Glass-ceramics seals have many advantages over conventional seals: They can be matched to many types of metals, can sustain temperatures up to 700 °C and are even more chemically robust.
 Using glass-ceramics seals, we can manufacture feedthroughs with copper conductors and stainless-steel housings.